TAPS Working Group

 specific caching behaviour, instead behavior; instead, it ought to explicitly request

-any required or desired properties via the Transport Services API.
+any required or desired properties preferred Properties via the Transport Services

 4.2.1.
 Candidate Gathering